nsg-ethz/p4-utils/docs/source/usage.rst

   sudo python3 network.py

 ..
 Important::
-   This guide is just a basic overview of all the methods available.
-Please check out the documentation of :py:class:`p4utils.mininetlib.network_API.NetworkAPI` to discover more advanced techniques involving also routers.
+   This guide is just a basic overview of the most useful network configuration options.
+   Please check out the documentation of :py:class:`~p4utils.mininetlib.network_API.NetworkAPI` to learn more advanced techniques involving also routers.

 JSON
 ++++